2022 Special Education Degree Guide

 There are many different concentrations within special education.
 In your major you can focus on hearing or vision impairment, gifted and talented education, emotional disturbances, multiple disabilities, orthopedic and other physical impairments, speech impairment, autism, developmental delays, brain trauma, and more.

-Special Education Degrees Decreasing
+Rapid Growth in Special Education Degrees Awarded

 What Are The Requirements For a Degree in Special Education